luispuerto/luispuerto-net/_posts/2018-03-22-updating-homebrew-r-and-python-pip-packages-ruby-gems-macos.md

 # App Store and macOS software updates

-Although these ones are really easy and you can update them just using the Mac App Store app in your Mac, it&#8217;s possible to trigger the update checking and the update itself through CLI. macOS has a command that allow you to make this happen `softwareupdate`.
+Although these ones are really easy and you can update them just using the Mac App Store app in your Mac, it's possible to trigger the update checking and the update itself through CLI. macOS has a command that allow you to make this happen `softwareupdate`.
 You can run it like this:

 <pre class="lang:default decode:true">$ softwareupdate -l # to list all the updates
 $ softwareupdate -i # to install updates